Villano IV: World Championship Wrestling (1996–2000)

-Villano IV and V began working for World Championship Wrestling (WCW) as part of the influx of luchadors in 1996.
+Villano IV and V began working for World Championship Wrestling (WCW) as part of the influx of professional wrestlers in 1996.
 Villano IV made his debut at the 1996 World War 3 event as part of the Three Ring, 60 man battle royal.
 Subsequently, Los Villanos worked mainly the weekend shows such as WCW World Wide and WCW Saturday Night.
 The brothers played the role of a heel and would occasionally cheat by switching places while the referee was distracted (all Villanos wore identical attire, aside from their Roman numeral distinctions).
 Los Villanos made a couple of appearances on WCW's main shows and PPVs such as Villano IV teaming with Konnan and La Parka to defeat Juventud Guerrera, Ciclope, and Super Calo at SuperBrawl VII.
 They also worked an eight-man tag match at Clash of the Champions XXXV, alongside Psychosis and Silver King against Juventud Guerrera, Super Calo, Héctor Garza and Lizmark Jr. Villano IV also wrestled in WCW, unmasked, under the ring name "Ray Mendoza Jr." (in honor of his father), many years before his brother Villano V began using the ring name in Mexico.